izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/quoter_swap_chain_with_exact_output.rst

         maxInputAmount: new BigNumber(amountA).times(1.015).toFixed(0)
     } as SwapChainWithExactOutputParams

-Again, if one of the tokens is the chain gas token (e.g., ETH on Ethereum), please refer to the previous section to check how to set the `strictERC20Token` param.
+Again, if one of the input or output token is the chain gas token (e.g., ETH on Ethereum), please refer to the :ref:`previous section<exchange_native_or_wrapped_native>` to check how to deal with this situation.

 ..
     we should notice that, if tokenX or tokenY is chain token (like `ETH` on ethereum or `BNB` on bsc),